1904 University of Florida Blue and White football team: Florida State College

 The Blue and White had reason for optimism coming into their last game of the season against the Florida State College Eleven (FSC).
 They were finally playing a home game, they had beaten FSC in Lake City in 1902, and FSC had been beaten soundly by Georgia Tech in the only game they'd played of their 1904 slate.
 This was not first meeting between FSC's player-coach Jack Forsythe and Marvin Bridges, his counterpart for the Blue and White; Forsythe was a player on the Clemson Tigers team that tied Bridges' Cumberland Bulldogs in a 1903 battle which was dubbed the SIAA championship game.

-Their 1904 match-up was not nearly as close; the Blue and White were shut out again and lost 23-0.
+Their 1904 match-up was not nearly as close; the Blue and White were shut out again and lost 23–0.
 As a newspaper account reported, "The people of Lake City had expected at least one victory after a long series of defeats encountered by the university and were greatly disappointed.
 The university should be made stronger before it attempts to play again."
 FSC would go on to beat Stetson and lay claim to a "state championship".

-1905 season

-1905 was a year of transition.
-The Florida legislature had completely reorganized the state's system of higher education with the passage of the Buckman Act.
-The University of Florida in Lake City was consolidated with three other state colleges (including Florida State College) to form the new "University of the State of Florida", a school for men in Gainesville, while the campus of Florida State College in Tallahassee was transformed into a school for women.
-Construction began immediately on a new campus in Gainesville, but it would not be ready until the fall of 1906, so classes were offered at the existing Lake City campus during the 1905–06 academic year.

-The hybrid University of Florida in Lake City attempted to field a football team in the fall of 1905 but was unsuccessful.
-Five contests against small colleges in Florida and Georgia were scheduled, but four were cancelled because too many players were deemed to be "behind in their studies" by university president Andrew Sledd, who sought to increase the academic rigor of the new institution.
-The last game of the 1905 season against the Julian London Institute kicked off in Jacksonville but was never completed.
-Florida's squad refused to take the field for the second half after discovering that the opposing team included a professional player, and the game was suspended with Florida leading 6-0.

-The University of the State of Florida completed its move to Gainesville for the 1906–07 academic year.
-When the school finally completed its first football game on October 13, 1906, their coach was former FSC head coach Jack Forsythe, and no player who had played a game for the Lake City Blue and White was on the roster.
+Aftermath

+The 1904 campaign would be the school's last, as the University of Florida in Lake City ceased to exist after the 1904-1905 academic year.
+Per the Buckman Act of 1905, the Florida legislature consolidated the school with three other state-supported institutions to establish the modern University of Florida in Gainesville.
+When the new university fielded its first football team in 1906, no players or coaches from the 1904 Blue and White squad were associated with the program.